shaojwa/prog/eng.md

 #### possible
 it  is not possible to join with the thread in order to obtain its exit status.

+#### preceding
+The  process  attributes in the preceding list are all specified in POSIX.1-2001.

 #### production
 it is not an option that one would enable on a production system.